 4. Cook rice for 20 to 25 minutes.

 5. Allow the rice to cool, then chill in the fridge overnight.

-6. Reheat rice when necessary (try steaming or microwaving).
+6. Reheat rice when necessary (try steaming).

 7. To make the fish, place the turmeric, dried chillies, fresh chillies, galangal, candlenuts and belacan in a small food processor and blend to form a paste.
 Or pound using a mortar and pestle.
 Add coconut oil and salt, and mix.

 8. Smear the fish fillet with this paste and leave to marinate in the fridge for at least 15 mins or overnight.

 9. Place the fish on a piece of foil and grill in a 180°C pre-heated oven for 20 minutes or until cooked through.